Join other artists, makers & educators from all over the world to discover & share automata making ideas & mechanisms in an online course.

 This workshop has been adapted to function in the current covid-19 moment of experimentation with online teaching and learning.
 While not the primary focus of the workshop, the session will be a chance for participants to see a model of hands-on tinkering workshop in a virtual setting.

-Registration closes 5 April 2022 to allow for materials to be sent to participants.
+Registration closes 16th April 2023 to allow time for materials to be sent to participants.

 We will be offering a limited number of partial scholarships for those in need of a fee reduction.
 We are especially interested in participants who come from non traditional backgrounds and/or who work with underrepresented audiences.